Buyer's Agent Guide

 Look for experience in your target neighborhoods, strong communication skills, good reviews, relevant certifications (like ABR or CRS), and someone who listens to your needs.

-This is a contract between you and your agent that outlines their duties, how they'll be compensated, and the duration of the relationship.
-It's legal protection for both parties.
+This is a contract between you and your agent that outlines duties, compensation, cancellation terms, and the duration of the relationship.
+Read it before signing and ask what happens if the seller does not cover your agent fee.

 Yes, but it depends on your agreement terms.
 If you have a buyer agency agreement, review the termination clause.
 In most cases, you can find a new agent if the relationship isn't working.